-Alternative 5a would also exclude the captain and crew on for-hire vessels from possessing a bag limit for groupers.
-This action is supported by the Advisory Panel.
-Excluding the captain and crew from possessing the bag limit would provide a slight reduction in harvest.
-The combined effect of reducing the gag and black grouper bag limit to 1 fish, reducing the grouper aggregate bag limit to 3 fish, excluding captain and crew on for-hire vessels from possessing groupers, and a January through April spawning closure would provide reduction in recreational harvest of approximately 37%.
-These reductions take into consideration a 25% release mortality rate and continued noncompliance with the bag limit.
+Preferred Alternative 7a would also exclude the captain and crew on for-hire vessels from possessing a bag limit for groupers.
+The Advisory Panel supports this action.
+While this action would not prevent captain and crew from fishing for snapper grouper species including grouper species, excluding the captain and crew from possessing the bag limit would provide a slight reduction in harvest.
+The combined effect of reducing the gag and black grouper bag limit to 1 fish, reducing the grouper aggregate bag limit to 3 fish, excluding captain and crew on for-hire vessels from possessing groupers, and a January through April spawning closure would provide reduction in recreational harvest of 36%.
+These reductions take into consideration a 25% release mortality rate and continued non-compliance with the bag limit.

-Alternative 5b would the month of December to the recreational spawning seasona closure.
+Alternative 7b would the month of December to the recreational spawning seasonal closure.
 Recreational harvest and/or possession of gag, black grouper, red grouper, scamp, red hind, rock hind, yellowmouth grouper, tiger grouper, yellowfin grouper, graysby, and coney would be prohibited.
 This alternative would retain the existing 5-grouper aggregate bag limit and 2 gag or black grouper bag limit but would not exclude captain and crew from possessing groupers.
-The December through April closure, combined with reducing the bag limits would result in a 42% reduction.
+The December through April closure, combined with reducing the bag limits would result in a 42% reduction in recreational harvest.
 These reductions take into consideration a 25% release mortality rate and continued non-compliance with the bag limit.